Agnes Hsu-Tang

 Agnes Hsin Mei Hsu-Tang (徐心眉) is a Taiwan-born American archaeologist and art historian.
-She is Chairwoman of the New-York Historical Society board of trustees and Co-chair of The Met Museum's Objects Conservation Visiting Committee.
-She is a Distinguished Consulting Scholar at the University of Pennsylvania Museum of Archaeology and Anthropology.
+On October 19, 2021, she became the first person of Asian heritage to be elected board chair of one of the oldest historical institutions in America, the New-York Historical Society, founded in 1804.
+She is chairwoman of the New-York Historical Society board of trustees and Co-chair of The Met Museum's Objects Conservation Visiting Committee.
+She is a distinguished consulting scholar at the University of Pennsylvania Museum of Archaeology and Anthropology.
 Hsu-Tang works in cultural heritage protection and rescue and has advised UNESCO and the U.S. Cultural Property Advisory Committee during the Obama Administration.
+Hsu-Tang received IIE's Centennial Medal in 2019 for her longtime work in cultural protection and rescue.
 She co-founded the Hsu-Tang Library for Classical Chinese Literature at Oxford University, the Tang Center for Silk Road Studies at Berkeley, and the Tang Center for Early China at Columbia University.

-On March 15, 2023, Hsu-Tang received The Met Museum's Women Leaders Awards, with New York Governor Kathy Hochul, Congresswoman Nydia Valesquez, and curator Jasmine Wahi.